ThomasMartinez0/thomasmartinez0.github.io/_pages/about.md

   - /about.html
 ---

-Hello!
-Welcome to my webpage.
-I am a 2nd year PhD Student at UCLA's Math department.
-I currently do not have an advisor however I am primarily interested in combinatorics.
+I am a 2nd year PhD Student at UCLA's Math department working with [Pavel Galashin.](https://www.math.ucla.edu/~galashin/) I am primarily interested in algebraic and enumerative combinatorics.
+Before UCLA, I received my B.S. with High Distinction and Honors in Mathematics at Harvey Mudd College in 2021.

-Before UCLA, I received my B.S. with High Distinction and Honors in Mathematics at Harvey Mudd College, where I was advised by [Mohamed Omar](https://www.mohamedomar.org/).
-In my senior year I won the [Alvin White Prize,](https://www.hmc.edu/mathematics/about/awards/) due to my involvement in the Academic Excellence program during the COVID19 Pandemic.
-I was also a part of the University of Virginia REU in the Summer of 2020 under the mentorship of [Ken Ono](https://uva.theopenscholar.com/ken-ono) and the Williams College SMALL REU in the Summer of 2019 under the mentorship of [Steven J. Miller](https://web.williams.edu/Mathematics/sjmiller/public_html/).

-Download my [CV](http://thomasmartinez0.github.io/files/TMartinezCV.pdf) (last updated September 28, 2023)
+Find my [CV here!](http://thomasmartinez0.github.io/files/TMartinezCV.pdf) (last updated January 4, 2024)

+This quarter (Winter 2024), I am organizing the UCLA Combinatorics Graduate Student Research Seminar -- a seminar for and by the UCLA graduate students where we talk about the research we are currently working on.
+Email me if you would like to join the mailing list and/or Discord server.

+**Email:** tmartinez at math.ucla.edu\
+**Office:** Mathematical Sciences 3955\
+**Office Hours:** TBD (Winter 2024)\
+**Pronouns:** he/him